ironhacks/ironhacks-blog/content/hacks/2021-open-data-science-challenge/index.md

 Today, we have more, increasingly granular, and actual data available to answer those questions: Daily updated mobility and location data collected via our mobile phones, visitor counts at core places, regional spending data, unemployment claims, etc. However, it takes the collective effort of a crowd of IronHackers to turn this data into something useful and develop models that help us predict and explore the social and economic impact of COVID-19 at granular level.

-Watch the videos of two leaders in the State of Indiana to learn why they still need YOU as soldiers of the COVID-19 pandemic behind the screen.

-{{< youtube 6LBzLqVIc-0 >}}

 ---

-{{< youtube QXptoKzR1Vk >}}

----

 ## What are the Challenges about?

 Our COVID-19 Data Science Challenges invite participants to build statistical models and visualizations that monitor and predict social movement behavior during the COVID-19 pandemic over time.
 The goal is to predict weekly patterns of movement and social interaction in our local communities to understand COVID-19 risks.

-- August 2020 COVID-19 Data Science Challenge: This first COVID-19 Data Science Challenge focuses on predicting the foot traffic at major brands (e.g. Target, Domino's Pizza etc.).
-The goal is to foresee which brands are experiencing the greatest surge in visitors.
+- August 2020 COVID-19 Data Science Challenge: This first COVID-19 Data Science Challenge focused on predicting the foot traffic at major brands (e.g. Target, Domino's Pizza etc.).
+The goal was to foresee which brands were experiencing the greatest surge in visitors.

 - Fall 2020 COVID-19 Data Science Challenge: Protect Purdue.
-This challenge asks participants to monitor and predict weekly foot traffic at thousands of places of interests (e.g. restaurants, stores, churches) in the Greater West-Lafayette.
-It responds to a statement made by Purdue's Leadership team: that COVID-19 risk is not necessarily arising in campus buildings but, rather, emerging from off-campus social gatherings like in restaurants, shops, etc.
+This challenge asked participants to monitor and predict weekly foot traffic at thousands of places of interest (e.g. restaurants, stores, churches) in Tippecanoe County, Indiana.
+It responded to a statement made by Purdue's Leadership team: that COVID-19 risk is not necessarily arising in campus buildings but, rather, emerging from off-campus social gatherings like in restaurants, shops, etc.

-- Spring 2021 COVID-19 Data Science Challenge: More details announced soon!
+- **Spring 2021 COVID-19 Data Science Challenge: More details announced soon!**

-In the 2021 Challenge, participants will have access to BIG actual, granular and temporal data they typically do not have access to: Data about social distancing behavior, foot traffic, COVID-19 incidents, as well as executive orders.
-This data is also used by state governments in the US as well scientists who try to understand social movements during COVID-19 pandemic.
+In the 2021 Challenge, participants will have access to NEW actual, granular, and temporal data they typically do not have access to: Data about social distancing behavior, foot traffic, COVID-19 incidents, as well as executive orders.
+This BIG data is also used by state governments in the US as well scientists who try to understand social movements during COVID-19 pandemic.

 Equipped with this data, participants will work in the IronHacks workspace with JupyterLab and access to BigQuery to create novel and useful statistical models and visualizations using Python and R. Participants will submit Jupyter notebooks and their outputs (html and markdown files).